Conn. Agencies Regs. § 14-227a-9b. Requirements for the conduct of the testing and analysis of blood and urine.

-- A registered nurse,
+- A registered nurse.

 - Such other occupational classification as the commissioner determines may competently and safely withdraw blood for the purposes of sections 14-227a-1b to 14-227a-10b, inclusive, of the Regulations of Connecticut State Agencies.

-Blood samples shall get collected using a sterile syringe and hypodermic needle.
+Blood samples shall be collected using a sterile syringe and hypodermic needle.
 Or, they can use other equipment of equivalent sterility.
 Also, the skin at the area of puncture shall get thoroughly cleansed.
 In addition, it should get disinfected, provided that any solution containing ethyl alcohol shall not get used as a skin antiseptic.

 Containers and other equipment for sample collection shall be of a type that will preserve the integrity and suitability of the sample.
 This happens from the time of collection until analysis.
 Following collection, the container for each sample shall get sealed and labeled.
 But, only those samples properly sealed shall get analyzed.